Saksham-Shrey/Swipe-Demo/README.md

 - Add Product Screen:
   - Allows users to add new products to the database.
   - Supports selection of product type from a list of options.
-  - Validates input fields such as product name, selling price, and tax rate.
+  - Validates input fields such as product name, price, and tax rate.
   - Submits data using the POST method to the provided API endpoint.

 - Search Screen:
-  - Enables users to search for specific products based on their name, type, price, or tax.
+  - Enables users to search for specific products based on their name.
-  - Offers real-time search functionality with instant results updating as the user types.
   - Provides a clear and intuitive user interface for an efficient search experience.

 ## Working Demo